ton-community/ton-docs/docs/participate/run-nodes/become-validator.md

 2. Use the `vas` command to display the history of transfers:

     ```sh
-    vas
+    vas [wallet name]
     ```

-3. Activate the wallet using the `aw` command
+3. Activate the wallet using the `aw` command (`wallet name` is optional, if no arguments provided it will activate all available)

     ```sh
     aw [wallet name]